Mean Isoperimetry with Control on Outliers: Exact and Approximation Algorithms: Abstract

 \section{Abstract}

-Given a weighted graph $G=(V,E)$, and $U\subseteq V$, the normalized cut value for $U$ is defined as the sum of the weights of edges exiting $U$ divided by the number of vertices in $U$.
-The \textsc{mean isoperimetry problem} for weighted graphs is a generalization of the sparsest cut problem in which, given a parameter $k$ alongside a weighted graph $G=(V,E)$, the objective is to find $k$ disjoint nonempty subsets of $V$ for which the average normalized cut value of the parts is as small as possible.
+Given a weighted graph $G=(V,E)$ with weight functions $c:E\to \mathbb{R}_+$ and $\pi:V\to \mathbb{R}_+$, and a subset $U\subseteq V$, the normalized cut value for $U$ is defined as the sum of the weights of edges exiting $U$ divided by the weight of vertices in $U$.
+The {\it mean isoperimetry problem}, $\mathsf{ISO}^1(G,k)$, for a weighted graph $G$ is a generalization of the classical uniform sparsest cut problem in which, given a parameter $k$, the objective is to find $k$ disjoint nonempty subsets of $V$ minimizing the average normalized cut value of the parts.
+The robust version of the problem seeks an optimizer where the number of vertices that fall out of the subpartition is bounded by some given integer $0 \leq \rho \leq |V|$.

-In this paper, we present an $O(\log^{1.5}n \log\log n)$ approximation algorithm for the \textsc{mean isoperimetry problem}.
-Our approach is based on developing an exact dynamic programming algorithm for this problem on weighted trees.
-We also show how our algorithm can be utilized to approximately solve a robust version of the $k$-means clustering problem in $\mathbb{R}^d$, in which there can be some ``outlier'' points, lying outside the $k$ parts.
-For this, the standard $k$-means objective function is modified to take into account the effect of the outliers by adding some penalty function $g$ for them.
-We show that for a relatively general class of penalty functions $g$, this problem admits an $O(\log^{1.5}n \log\log n)$-approximation algorithm, whose running time is polynomial in $n$, $k$, and $d$